kenmoini/ocp4-ai-svc-universal/README.md

 This set of resources handles an idempotent way to deploy OpenShift via the Assisted Installer Service to any number of infrastructure platforms.

+## Features

+- Use the Red Hat hosted Assisted Installer or your own hosted Assisted Installer Service
+- End to end deployment and destruction of OpenShift clusters from a bit of YAML and a single command
+- Deploy to different ***AND*** multiple infrastructure platforms
+- Pre-installation configuration of:
+  - Additional Root CA Trust Bundles
+  - Custom CNIs like Calico and Cilium
+  - Injecting additional manifests and ignition overrides
+  - Multiple Disks
+  - Multiple Network Interfaces, on different networks, with NMState-based configurations
+  - NTP Servers
+- Post-installation configuration of OpenShift with Roles such as:
+  - ocp4-certificates for custom Root and Load Balancer certificates
+  - ocp4-deploy-nutanix-csi to deploy the Nutanix CSI
+  - ocp4-mario-game for a fun demo workload
+  - ocp4-ntp-configuration to configure chrony/ntp
+  - ocp4-red-matrix-login to configure the drippy Red Matrix Login
+  - ocp4-rhsm-entitlement to apply Red Hat Subscription Manager Entitlement for entitled builds

+### Supported Infrastructure Platforms

+- Libvirt/KVM, tested with RHEL 8.5
+- Nutanix AHV, tested with Nutanix CE
+- VMWare, tested with vSphere 7+

+### Upcoming Infrastructure Platforms

+- Bare Metal
+- HyperV
+- OpenStack

+---

 ## Operations

 The following tasks performed by the different Playbooks are: